HUIXIN-TW/GraphGPT/README.md

 - [ ] The graph is not responsive to the size of the window.
 - [x] Stateless and Stateful components require different formatting due to stop symbol.

-## Setup
+## How to install GraphGPT

+### Download or Fork

+![](./assest/img/downloadorfork.png)

+### Run web app

 1. Run `npm install` to download required dependencies (currently just [react-graph-vis](https://github.com/crubier/react-graph-vis)).
 2. Make sure you have an [OpenAI API key](https://platform.openai.com/account/api-keys).
 You will enter this into the web app when running queries.
 3. Run `npm run start`.
 GraphGPT should open up in a new browser tab.

-## How to install GraphGPT

-### Download or Fork

-![](./assest/img/downloadorfork.png)

 ### Find a example file